Enhancing Hands in 3D Whole-Body Pose Estimation with Conditional Hands Modulator¶

 Key Designs¶

-2. Finger Joint and Hand Shape Transfer¶
+2. Finger Joint and Hand Shape Transfer: Differentiably "pasting" fine fingers back to the whole-body mesh

 Loss & Training¶

-- Shape loss: \(\ell_1\) for whole-body datasets; \(\ell_2\) regularization for hand datasets
+- Shape Loss: \(\ell_1\) for whole-body datasets; \(\ell_2\) regularization for hand datasets.

-Training data: InterHand2.6M, ReInterHand, ARCTIC, AGORA.
+Training data includes InterHand2.6M, ReInterHand, ARCTIC, and AGORA.
 4 epochs, batch size 32, ~20 hours on a single RTX A6000.

 Key Experimental Results¶